I love discovering and sharing DIY beauty tips, especially all-natural solutions that you can easily make at home.

-- Slather the hair mask onto your strands, starting from the roots, working downwards.
+- Slather the hair mask onto your strands, starting from the roots, working downward.

-- Tie your hair into a loose bun and cover with a shower cap.
+- Tie your hair into a loose bun, and cover it with a shower cap.

-- Wait for 15 minutes.
-You can use this time to relax, read a book or pamper yourself with a manicure.
+- Wait 15 minutes.
+You can use this time to relax, read a book, or pamper yourself with a manicure.

-- After the time is done, wash off the mask well.
+- When the time is up, wash off the mask well.
 After every bit of the mask is off, shampoo your hair and rinse with cold water.

 - Apply the hair mask right before a shower to effectively wash it off.

 - Use overripe bananas for this mask instead of throwing them away.

 - You can always add greater quantities of the ingredients listed, depending on your hair length and volume.

 The Ingredients and Their Benefits